-What should I look for in an international healthcare plan for expatriates?
+What should I look for in an overseas healthcare plan for expatriates?

 While the plan you choose will depend on the kind of coverage you need while you live as an immigrant/expat, here are some of the basic things they should include: